FeiElysia/WEP_Workplace_Safty/README.md

 2. Based on the neckpoints from the pose estimation, calculate the bbox for hands, legs, head, and upper body
 3. Crop these bbox and send to the classifier
 4. Predict if the bbox has any PPE or not
-   This solution requires pretraining for the classifier
+   This solution requires pretraining for the classifier.
+I din't solve it

 **Solution 2:**